actions/importer-labs/circle_ci/2-audit.md

 ## Perform an audit

-We will be performing an audit against the **labs-data** organization in CircleCI, which was created for the purposes of this lab.
-Valet was already been set to use this organization during the configure lab.
-The only remaining information needed for the `audit` command is:
+You will be performing an `audit` for the __labs-data__ CircleCI organization that was created for the purposes of these labs.
+Your environment was configured to use this organization during the [configure lab](./1-configure.md).
+The remaining information needed to perform an `audit` is:

 1. Where do we want to store the result?
     - __./tmp/audit__.
 This can be any path within the working directory that Valet commands are executed from.